civicrm/civicrm-dev-docs/docs/extensions/civix.md

 ```

 This command should reply with "Ping successful".
+If the ping is unsuccessful, re-read the civix README.md and do the
+post-installation configuration.

 It is also useful to examine the output of the `civix help` command to read
 about what `civix` can do for you.